-- The Company has established the "Group Vision," the "Corporate Mission," and the "Group Basic Compliance Initiative," while ensuring that the Group companies thoroughly comply with them. - As an action to enhance compliance for the Group companies, the Company convened in principle on a monthly basis the Group Company Compliance Promotion Meeting, whose members were from domestic group companies and were responsible for compliance.
-They promoted the development of compliance systems in each Group company and strengthened compliance of the entire Group through information exchanges among such companies. - As part of risk management activities for the Group companies, the Group introduced measures to enhance risk management for the Group as a whole by promoting risk assessment and development of a risk management structures at each Group company. - Once a year, Company Management solicits the opinions of managers of each Group company about the state of the management in their company, and also receives reports on the state of compliance and risk management and systems for improving business efficiency at Group companies. - To enhance the effectiveness of internal controls over financial reports in accordance with the practice standards of the Financial Services Agency, the Company develops company-wide internal controls and operational process controls and evaluates how these controls are performed.
+- The Company has established the "Group Vision," the "Corporate Mission," and the "Group Basic Compliance Initiative," while ensuring that the Group companies thoroughly comply with them. - As activities to enhance compliance for Group companies, the Company convened in principle on a monthly basis the Group Company Compliance Promotion Meeting, whose members were from domestic Group companies and were responsible for compliance.
+Also, in order to homogenize the level of activity in the entire Group, the contents of the activities were shared by exchanging information between companies to increase the level of compliance in the entire Group.
+Also, the domestic Group sales companies were re-informed of the internal reporting system, the risk compliance incident emergency reporting framework including the emergency reporting system to the Independent Auditor was prepared and maintained, and the domestic Group sales companies were informed of it. - As part of risk management activities for the Group companies, the Group took measures to enhance risk management for the Group as a whole by promoting risk assessment and development of a risk management structures at each domestic and overseas Group company. - Once a year, Company Management solicits the opinions of managers of each Group company about the state of the management in their company, and also receives reports on the state of compliance and risk management and systems for improving business efficiency at Group companies. - To enhance the effectiveness of internal controls over financial reports in accordance with the practice standards of the Financial Services Agency, the Company develops company-wide internal controls and operational process controls and evaluates how these controls are performed.
 As a result from this evaluation, the Company determined that internal controls regarding the financial standing and reporting of the Company were effective as of the last day of the current business term.